flaf/miscellaneous/puppet4-mod/network/README.md

-then you will have a call completely equivalent to the call of the class given in the "complex" example in the "usage" part with just this:
+then you will have a call completely equivalent to the call of the class given in the "complex" example in the "usage" part above with just this line:

 ```puppet
 include '::network'